G.B. Banneheka

 2000s - Today

-Modernisation of infrastructure including ICT labs, science facilities, library and digital learning; continued growth in academic and co-curricular achievements.
+Modernisation of infrastructure including ICT labs, science facilities, library and digital learning.

 Leadership